 I worked in campus ministry from 1994-2009 at the University of Memphis, Kansas State University, and the University of North Carolina in Chapel Hill.
 In Chapel Hill I led a church plant team working to engage the UNC community.
 I have served as Director of Admissions at HST since November, 2011.

 I earned a Master of Divinity from Harding School of Theology (HST) in 1998.
-I am now a Doctor of Ministry (D.Min.) student at HST, and this workshop is a part of the dissertation project for my degree.
+I earned my Doctor of Ministry (D.Min.) degree at HST in 2018, and this workshop was a part of the dissertation project for my degree.

-The goal of this project (and the workshop) is to help churches learn to help Christians find their place in the body of Christ and to empower them to fill that role.
+The goal of this workshop is to help churches learn to help Christians find their places in the body of Christ and to empower them to fill that role.